 Heathrow currently send out Purchase Orders by three main transmission methods:

 Oracle iSupplier - is the preferred method for sending Purchase Orders to suppliers.
 The supplier registers for iSP and has access to view Purchase Orders and send invoices into Heathrow's integrated systems.
 Orders are received regularly to a predefined email address and invoices are sent directly, by the supplier, into Oracle.

-Electronic - Suppliers receiving high volumes of purchase orders from Heathrow can discuss the establishment of a custom connection enabling POs to be sent electronically through their preferred method and integrated into the supplier order processing system.
+Electronically through an e-Invoicing Hub - Suppliers receiving high volumes of purchase orders from Heathrow can discuss the establishment of a custom connection enabling POs to be sent electronically through their preferred method and integrated into the supplier order processing system.

 *If you are a regular supplier to Heathrow then it is recommended that you utilise the Oracle iSupplier system for receiving Purchase Orders and sending invoices.

 Invoices MUST only be submitted for goods and services that are covered by an approved Heathrow purchase order.
 Invoices submitted without a purchase order will be rejected.

 If you are set up for e-invoicing using iSupplier or electronic, then you must submit all invoices using these methods.
 If you are not set up please contact us at email@example.com to register, as this is the preferred method.all paper invoices will be rejected